-Covenant & Conversation is kindly sponsored by The Maurice Wohl Charitable Foundation.
+Covenant & Conversation is kindly sponsored by the Wohl Legacy.
 The Family Edition is kindly sponsored anonymously.

 As part of the weekly Covenant & Conversation: Family Edition, we encourage readers under 18 years old to submit questions on the topics discussed.
 Each month or so, we will be selecting some of the best questions received, each of which will be sent an inscribed copy of the wonderful Koren Aviv Weekday Siddur!
 To read the selected questions received so far, and answers provided from Rabbi Sacks, please click here.

 Click on the links below to download the latest Covenant & Conversation: Family Edition, an educational accompaniment to Rabbi Sacks’ weekly Covenant & Conversation essay on the parsha.

 Ha’azinu 5779: Let My Teaching Drop As Rain

 Vayelech 5779: The Torah as God’s Song